A WCCCSA Affiliate Program operated by Green River College

 Location

-In this ten-week program to Tokyo/Hachioji, Japan, you will join of a cohort group of up to 30 students from Green River College and other community colleges in Washington state.
+In this ten-week program based in Miyazaki, Japan, you will join of a cohort group of up to 28 students from Green River College and other community colleges in Washington state.
+A four-night trip to Tokyo and a three-night trip to Kyoto are included in the program.

-Japan offers a rich environment of arts, culture, and history where centuries-old traditions exist in contrast with ultra-modern life-styles.
+Japan offers a rich environment of arts, culture, and history where centuries-old traditions exist in contrast with ultra-modern lifestyles.
+Miyazaki is known for its cultural heritage and natural splendor.
+The city’s historical sites, such as Miyazaki Jingu shrine, stand as testaments to Japan’s deep-rooted cultural legacy, inviting exploration into centuries-old customs and beliefs.
 In Tokyo, you will encounter sumo wrestling, Kabuki Theater, ancient castles, and temples dating back to the days of Samurai warriors.
-In contrast, you will find the modern side of Tokyo including trendy and eccentric street fashions in the Harajuku district, the latest in high technology, electronics, and gadgetry, as well as anime in a city that never sleeps.
-Tokyo has many faces and each neighborhood is unique with its own distinct character.
-From the elegant Ginza shopping district, historical Asakusa, to the trend-setting Harajuku and Shinjuku wards, the fascination is endless.
+The modern side of Tokyo includes trendy and eccentric street fashions in the Harajuku district, the latest in high technology, electronics, and gadgetry, as well as anime in a city that never sleeps.
+Kyoto is known as the cultural heart of Japan, showcasing a vibrant culinary scene, lively markets, and avant-garde art galleries.
+The city’s streets are lined with traditional machiya houses and contemporary skyscrapers, offering a combination of old-world charm and cosmopolitan energy.

 Campus & Classrooms